WASHINGTON, DC HOLIDAY TRADITIONS

 The tradition of the Capitol Christmas Tree, or "The People's Tree," began in 1964 when Speaker of the U.S. House of Representatives John W. McCormack (D-MA) placed a live Christmas tree on the Capitol lawn.
 In 1970, the Capitol Architect asked the U.S. Forest Service to provide a Christmas tree.
 Since then, a different national forest has been chosen each year to provide "The People's Tree."
 This national forest also works with state forests to provide companion trees that are smaller Christmas trees for offices in Washington, D.C.
-This year the tree will be lit by the Speaker of the House on December 2nd, and hails all the way from Alaska!
+This year the tree will be lit by the Speaker of the House in early December, and hails all the way from Montana!

 4. Get Scrooged

 Take in Charles Dickens' classic in the confines of an iconic American theatre.
 Join the ghosts of Christmas Past, Present and Future as they lead the miserly Ebenezer Scrooge on a journey of transformation and redemption.
 Over the last several years, Ford's has been engaged in a dramatic expansion and renovation.
 In 2009, Ford's reopened a restored and renovated theatre along with a re-imagined museum, illuminating the world of Civil War Washington and the years of Lincoln's presidency.
 In 2012, Ford's opened the new Center for Education and Leadership, expanding the pathways for connecting with Lincoln's legacy.
 This year's production of A Christmas Carol runs from November 16 - December 31.